Rahel Varnhagen: Life and works

-In 1814, she married the biographer Karl August Varnhagen von Ense in Berlin, after having converted to Christianity — this also made her sister-in-law to the poet Rosa Maria Assing.
+In 1814, at the age of 43, she married the biographer Karl August Varnhagen von Ense, 14 years of her junior, in Berlin, after having converted to Christianity — this also made her sister-in-law to the poet Rosa Maria Assing.
+After her conversion to Protestantism, when she took the name Antonie Friederike.

 At the time of their marriage, her husband, who had fought in the Austrian army against the French, belonged to the Prussian diplomatic corps, and their house in Vienna became a meeting place for Prussian delegates to the Congress of Vienna.
 In 1815, she accompanied her husband to Vienna and then to Karlsruhe in 1816, where he became a Prussian representative.
+Early years were difficult in Vienna, Frankfurt and in Karlsruhe, where Karl Varnhagen was a Prussian diplomat at the court of Baden and she, as a baptized Jew, was not invited to court events.
 She returned to Berlin in 1819, when her husband retired from his diplomatic position.

+Her husband learned to give her the freedom she needed.
+Together they ran a salon but since these were the times of restoration after the Congress of Vienna and Rahel was now a married woman, it was rather more conventional than her first salon.
+Many of the Romantics had turned away from Rahel after embracing conservatism and Germanism.
+Hegel, Ranke and Börne and other progressive political thinkers socialized with them.
+Rahel herself was enthusiastic about Saint Simon's early socialist writings and found an intellectual heir in the young Heinrich Heine, whose genius she recognized.
+Bettina von Arnim also became an important friend at that time.

-Though never the author of a major book, Rahel Varnhagen is remembered for the intensity and variety of her correspondence.
-Six thousand letters have survived, out of an estimated ten thousand written by her in the course of her lifetime.
+Though she never wrote a major book, Rahel Varnhagen is remembered for the intensity and variety of her correspondence.
+Six thousand letters have survived, out of an estimated ten thousand she wrote in her lifetime.
 A few of her essays were published in Das Morgenblatt, Das Schweizerische Museum, and Der Gesellschafter; in 1830, her Denkblätter einer Berlinerin was published in Berlin.
 Her husband, Karl August, edited and published her correspondence in the 20 years after her death.
-Her correspondence with David Veit and with Karl August was published in Leipzig, in 1861 and 1874–1875 respectively.
+Her correspondence with David Veit and with Karl August was published in Leipzig, in 1861 and 1874–1875, respectively.

 Rahel Varnhagen died in Berlin in 1833.
-Her grave is located in the Dreifaltigkeitsfriedhof I Berlin-Kreuzberg.
-Her husband published two memorial volumes after her death containing selections from her work: Rahel, ein Buch des Andenkens für ihre Freunde (Rahel, a Memorial Book for her Friends; 3 vols., 1834; new ed., 1903) and Galerie von Bildnissen aus Rahels Umgang (Gallery of Portraits from Rahel's Circle; 2 vols., 1836).
+Her grave is in the Dreifaltigkeitsfriedhof I Berlin-Kreuzberg.
+Her husband published two memorial volumes containing selections from her work: Rahel, ein Buch des Andenkens für ihre Freunde (Rahel, a Memorial Book for her Friends; 3 vols., 1834; new ed., 1903) and Galerie von Bildnissen aus Rahels Umgang (Gallery of Portraits from Rahel's Circle; 2 vols., 1836).